kantorovich/kantorovich-site/content/event/KI-retreat-2023/index.md

 novel notion of McKean-Vlasov equation on graphons and a propagation of chaos phenomenon can be observed to hold.
 In the asymptotically zero-noise case, the limit is a gradient flow on the metric space of graphons.
 {{< /abstract >}}

+{{< abstract
+  title="Developmental trajectory inference in the presence of a growth-induced bias in clonal data" author="Becca Bonham-Carder" affiliation="UBC (now at Mission Control Space Services) + KI"
+>}}
+Developmental trajectory inference is the task of estimating the paths followed by cells over time as they develop (divide, die and differentiate) in a biological population.
+In this work we consider the problem of inferring developmental trajectories at single-cell resolution from time courses of dynamic populations which contain observations of cell developmental state and shared ancestry through lineage tracing with DNA barcodes.
+A group of cells sharing a common barcode/ancestor are referred to as a clone.
+We identify and explore a statistical phenomenon that may emerge in this inference setting, namely how the relative growth rates of cells influence the probability that they will be sampled in clones observed across multiple time points.
+We consider how this sampling bias affects state-of-the-art methods for this inference problem, including optimal transport approaches, and how one might design methods that are robust to this bias.
+{{< /abstract >}}